TheGreengo/ReactTut/README.md

     - 6.4.1 animation of flipping
 7. make last studied update when back is seen
 8. make everything prettier
+9. make it so that you can add decks
+10. make it so that you can delete decks
 # Plan
 - flashcards
     - clicking on a deck in the left bar should display the cards in the deck on the right